kkwydragonflame/LNU-IoT-project/README.md

 ## Presenting the Data

+See the data live [here](https://io.adafruit.com/je224gs/dashboards/iot-project)!

 **Dashboard**: Built in Adafruit IO

 - Graphs and gauges for each feed
-- Retains data history for days/weeks (depending on tier)
+- Retains data history for 30 days (free tier)
 - Dashboards are customizable and sharable

 **Database**: Cloud storage provided by Adafruit